NathanRCHD/Dev_Ops/TP1/README.md

 ### *Why do we put our images into an online repo?*

 To easily **share, reuse, and deploy** images across machines and teams, especially in CI/CD pipelines.

+📌 2-1 What are Testcontainers?
+Testcontainers are Java libraries that let you spin up Docker containers during integration tests.
+They simulate real environments, like PostgreSQL, for realistic testing.

+📌 2-2 Why do we use secured variables?
+To protect sensitive data like credentials or tokens from being exposed in logs, code, or public repositories.

+📌 2-3 Why did we put needs: test-backend?
+It ensures the image build job only runs if the backend tests pass.
+Without it, Docker images could be built even if your code is broken.

+📌 2-4 Why do we push Docker images?
+To deploy the app elsewhere (production, staging, team machines), and enable reproducible, versioned delivery of the applicatio